Law Firm SEO: What Attorneys Should Know About SEO in 2021

-Now that you have a better understanding about what SEO is and how it works to get you clients, we hope you use this knowledge to find and invest in the right SEO service and finally see the results you want.
+Now that you have a better understanding of what SEO is and how it works to get you, clients, we hope you use this knowledge to find and invest in the right SEO service and finally see the results you want.

 Case Study: How We Increased the Number of SEO Leads for an Attorney in Chicago by 75% in 4 months

 We often see that 80% of what attorneys do for SEO is great but 20% is so bad that it’s preventing them from getting leads.

 In our particular example we started as always from a complimentary “Attorney SEO performance audit” and discovered a very popular situation:

 The website was very professional but had slow load speed and issues with the mobile version which was 15% of the problems.